saman7117/Proxy/README.md

 ![Download trace](Wireshark/Download.png)

 - 376 1248 → 9000 PSH/ACK len=19: client sends the `DOWNLOAD <file>` request to the proxy.
+- 376 1248 → 9000 (data + ACK, 19 bytes): client sends the `DOWNLOAD <file>` request to the proxy over the control channel.
-- 377 9000 → 1248 ACK: proxy acknowledges the control request.
+- 377 9000 → 1248 (ACK): proxy confirms it received the request.
-- 378–380 8278 ↔ 9001 SYN, SYN/ACK, ACK: data connection established to the file server.
+- 378–380 8278 ↔ 9001 (SYN, SYN/ACK, ACK): a new data connection is opened to the file server and the TCP handshake completes.
-- 381 8278 → 9001 PSH/ACK len=19: client (through the proxy) forwards the `DOWNLOAD` command to the server.
+- 381 8278 → 9001 (data + ACK, 19 bytes): the `DOWNLOAD` command is forwarded to the server on the data socket.
-- 382 9001 → 8278 PSH/ACK len=6: server begins response header (e.g., `OK <size>\n`); 383 is the client ACK.
+- 382 9001 → 8278 (data + ACK, 6 bytes): server starts its reply with the header (e.g., `OK <size>\n`); 383 is the client’s acknowledgement.
-- 384 9001 → 8278 PSH/ACK len=6 and 385 len=23: remaining header plus file payload bytes sent to the client.
+- 384 9001 → 8278 (data + ACK, 6 bytes) and 385 (data + ACK, 23 bytes): remaining header bytes followed immediately by the first chunk of file data.
-- 386–389 Control-channel ACK/PSH packets as the proxy relays the response back to the client socket on port 1248.
+- 386–389 Control-channel packets: acknowledgements as the proxy relays data back to the client’s control-side socket on port 1248.
-- 391 9001 → 8278 FIN/ACK: server signals end of transfer; 392 8278 → 9001 FIN/ACK and 393 ACK complete the close.
+- 391 9001 → 8278 (FIN/ACK): server indicates the file is fully sent and it wants to close; 392 (FIN/ACK from client) and 393 (ACK from server) complete the shutdown.
-- 396–397 show a FIN retransmission and a zero-window ACK during teardown; no additional payload is transferred.
+- 396–397: a retransmitted FIN from the server and a “zero window” acknowledgement from the client during teardown; no extra file data is sent here.

 Takeaway: the client issues `DOWNLOAD`, the file server replies with an OK header and file bytes on the data connection, and both sides close cleanly after the transfer (with a brief FIN retransmission/zero-window during shutdown).